OpenPegasus/OpenPegasusDocker/README.md

 ## Run the Server Image

-To run the server simply execute this command line .
+To run the server simply execute the following command line .
 This runs the container and starts the OpenPegasus web server in the container.

 ```console